austin-e-cox/gather/README.md

-# gather
+# Gather
 This project utilizes Mongo, Express, React and Node.js to allow users to join rooms based on common interests and communicate.

 ## Functionality
 A Registration and Login system ensure that only registered users are able to log in and communicate on the application.
 Once a user logs in, they have a number of groups displayed that they may join.
-When they click a group, it will bring them into a chat room where they can communicate with other users.
+When they click a group, it will bring them into a chat room where they can communicate with other users in that room.
 For each group and user, we store and recall data to Mongo databases by way of utilizing Mongoose.

 ## Run